monsoonmaelstrom/book2/book2.md

 “How do I do that?”

 “It’s like… if you had eyes and ears all over.
-You make all of your senses bigger until you can feel where the deer are, almost like if you could just see them in the distance.
+You make all of your senses bigger until you can feel where the deer are, almost like if you could see them in the distance.
 It’s hard to explain.
 I think you kind of just have to work it out.”

 He nods.